EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F08 - data application providers to only provide supported operating systems, libraries, and software

-"As the Open Radar Data system manager, I want data application providers to only provide supported operating systems, libraries, and software.
+"As the ORD system operator, I want data application providers to only provide supported operating systems, libraries, and software.
 So, I can minimise the costs of managing the lifecycle of Open Radar Data."

 *Priority:*
  - primary

 *Clarifications:*
-- It does not mean that system components could not be home made for the purpos of the project.
+- This states that the goal is to build the service on exisiting and openly availble software, but system components can also be home-made for the purpose of the project.
-- trying to emphasize the open-source libraries or software in the development.

 *Acceptance criteria:*
+- NA

 *Consequences and decisions:*
+- The open-source libraries or software in the development are emphasized.

 ### F09 - access to real-time open radar data up to 24 hours after the observations data time

 "As a data consumer, I want access to open radar data, up to 24 hours after the nominal time of the radar data is produced.
 So, I can retrieve data I might have missed due to, for example, local technical incidents."